Illinois-IoT/main-project/tutorials/day3/day3.md

 ### Implement Background Subtraction

-Lets go back to our previous `motion_detection.py` file.
+Let's go back to our previous `motion_detection.py` file.

 We will first need to augment the incoming images.
 Let's convert the image to grayscale as color has no bearing on motion detection other than adding noise to the data.
 We also apply Gaussian blurring to smooth our images.